Looking for delicious places to eat in Pasadena, California?

 Foodie Favorites: Order Fantastic French Toast and share with your significant other or the table.
 You can’t go wrong with any of their egg dishes.

-Roma Italian market serves one of the best Italian sandwich in Pasadena.
+Roma Italian market serves one of the best Italian sandwiches in Pasadena.
 This 70+ year old market is a Pasadena landmark.

 This market, the owner, and the sandwich have quite the history and story.
 As told by this LA Times article, it all started when he was asked to make a sandwich that wasn’t on the menu.
 After begrudgingly making this sandwich for the customer the next day he had new customers asking for this sandwich.
 Now he sells 600+ of this one sandwich per day.